rapidsai/cudf/cpp/examples/billion_rows/README.md

 # libcudf C++ example for the 1 billion row challenge

 This C++ example demonstrates using libcudf APIs to read and process a table with 1 billion rows.
-The 1 billion row challenge is describe here: https://github.com/gunnarmorling/1brc
+The 1 billion row challenge is described here: https://github.com/gunnarmorling/1brc

 The examples load the 1 billion row text file using the CSV reader.